KesslerWilliams is the criminal defense law firm you need to succeed in the courtroom.

 Property crimes are treated seriously in Missouri, with penalties depending on the nature and severity of the offense.
 These crimes include:

-- Theft: This is unlawfully taking someone’s property with the intent to deprive them of it permanently.
+• Theft: This is unlawfully taking someone’s property with the intent to deprive them of it permanently.
 In St. Louis, theft penalties are graded based on the value of the stolen property.
 If the value is less than $750, the crime is classified as a misdemeanor, which can result in up to one year in jail and a fine of up to $1,000.
 If the value exceeds $750, the crime becomes a felony, punishable by up to seven years in prison and a fine of up to $5,000.

-- Burglary: This involves breaking into a building or structure with the intent to steal.
+• Burglary: This involves breaking into a building or structure with the intent to steal.
 In St. Louis, burglary is classified into first, second or third degrees.
 First-degree burglary (breaking into a home with intent to commit a crime) is a Class A felony, punishable by 10 to 30 years in prison.
-Second and third-degree burglary involves entering a nonresidential building unlawfully and is a Class D felony, carrying penalties of one to seven years in prison and fines of up to $10,000.
+Second- and third-degree burglary involves entering a nonresidential building unlawfully and is a Class D felony, carrying penalties of one to seven years in prison and fines of up to $10,000.

-- Vandalism: This involves damaging or defacing someone else’s property without consent.
+• Vandalism: This involves damaging or defacing someone else’s property without consent.
 The severity of the penalty depends on the extent of the damage.
-If the damage is valued at under $750, it is a Class A misdemeanor, which can lead to up to one year in jail and no more than $2000 fines.
+If the damage is valued at under $750, it is a Class A misdemeanor, which can lead to up to one year in jail and no more than $2000 in fines.
 If the damage exceeds $750, the charge is elevated to a felony, with penalties of one to seven years in prison.

-- Arson: This is the intentional setting of fire to property.
-In St. Louis, arson can be charged as a first or second-degree felony, depending on whether it involves endangering lives or causing significant property damage.
+• Arson: This is the intentional setting of fire to property.
+In St. Louis, arson can be charged as a first- or second-degree felony, depending on whether it involves endangering lives or causing significant property damage.
 First-degree arson is a Class A felony, with penalties of 10 to 30 years in prison.
 Second-degree arson, for lesser acts of property damage, is a Class B felony, punishable by five to 15 years in prison.

 In addition to prison time, those convicted of property crimes may face fines, restitution and a permanent criminal record, which can impact employment and other aspects of life.
 If you have been accused of a property crime in St. Louis, our lawyers at KesslerWilliams can help you fight the potential charges.